Specialty Nurse Intern Program (SNIP)

 This new graduate nurse training program supports the new nurse in their first year of practice as they rotate through Home Health, Hospice, Home Infusion, and Care Coordination service lines.
 Nurse residents are prepared for the field of post-acute transitional care through a 50-week comprehensive training schedule while being supported by experienced preceptors, nurse educators, and managers.

+The application for the July 2024 cohort is now open.
+Apply here.
+Questions can be directed to firstname.lastname@example.org.
 Generally, the PATCH program is offered twice a year with cohorts starting in February and July.
-Apply by contacting email@example.com.

 New Graduate Registered Nurse Program, Duke University Hospital-Based Clinics

 This 12-week program supports new graduate nurses interested in a career within an ambulatory care setting.
 Upon completion of a 2-week orientation, nurses are prepared for the field of ambulatory with three four-week rotations at surgical clinics, procedural clinics, and medical clinics within Duke University Hospital’s network of ambulatory sites in Durham.
 Upon completion of the program, nurses are hired at one of the ambulatory clinics.